Let your soul sing….

 A BRIEF HISTORY OF THE CHORUS

-The chorus has grown since its conception both in numbers and talent under such music directors commencing, after Mel Hurst, with Theodor Kardash in 1973.
+The chorus has grown since its inception under music directors commencing, after Mel Hurst, with Theodor Kardash in 1973.
 Other directors followed including Vern Saunders, Timothy Vernon, Robert Hall and Douglas Dunsmore.
-From 1984 until 2002, the chorus flourished under the direction and leadership of Kathryn Laurin of the Music Department of the University of Regina.
-Kathryn guided the chorus through many great works, and treated Regina and area audiences to a wide selection of classical choral music.
-The chorus celebrated its 25th anniversary season in 1996-97 with renderings of Handel’s Messiah and Carl Orff’s Carmina Burana.
+From 1984 until 2002, the chorus flourished under the direction of Kathryn Laurin of the Music Department of the University of Regina.
+Kathryn guided the chorus through many great works.
+RPC celebrated its 25th anniversary season in 1996-97 with a spectacular performance of Carl Orff’s Carmina Burana.
 In 2002, Kathryn handed over her baton to Ian Charter of the Canadian Bible College and Theological Seminary, but his enthusiastic leadership was overtaken by the Bible College’s move to Calgary.